What Is Depth Psychology? Jung’s Approach to the Unconscious

 Harmonizing the opposites can be difficult, as it requires an alchemical process that ultimately leads to psychological integration.

-To get to know one’s shadow—the parts of oneself that one is cut off and divorced from—requires repeatedly confronting the ego’s identity.
-Depending on one’s level of internal resistance and will, this process can be challenging for many individuals.
+To get to know one’s shadow—the parts of oneself that one is cut off from and divorced from—requires repeatedly confronting one’s ego identity.

 For this reason, practitioners like Jung (and scholars like Joseph Campbell) consider it a “heroic act” to bridge the gap between the conscious and the unconscious.